stucchio/Homepage/content/assorted_links_dec_04_2014.md

 Freddy Deboer discusses [Free Speech Rights and Ability](http://fredrikdeboer.com/2014/04/18/free-speech-rights-and-ability/).

+Scott Alexander on [Framing for light instead of heat](http://slatestarcodex.com/2014/12/03/framing-for-light-instead-of-heat/).
+I have a half-written post on causality, but now I need to mostly defer to him on this topic.

 Weekly anti-intellectualism: [The smart against the dumb](http://econlog.econlib.org/archives/2014/11/the_smart_again.html).
 See also [Noah Smith decides to kick a nerd to make women like him.](http://www.bloombergview.com/articles/2014-11-21/economics-is-a-dismal-science-for-women).
 [Republican writes about bullying in feminism](http://dailycaller.com/2014/11/13/the-waronnerds-how-far-left-feminists-and-the-media-created-gamergate/) - to prove him wrong, [feminists mock his appearance](http://wehuntedthemammoth.com/2014/11/14/gamergates-new-champion-is-a-wax-replica-of-patrick-bateman-who-thinks-gamers-are-a-bunch-of-dateless-nerds/).
 Finally, [Freddy Deboer on mood affiliation](http://fredrikdeboer.com/2014/11/28/one-thing-ive-learned/).